CGT Impact Calculator — 2026-27 Budget

 Frequently asked questions

-Is the CGT discount changing in the 2026 Budget?
+Has the CGT discount changed in the 2026 Budget?

 Does the CGT discount apply to shares and crypto?